Dickson

 What is the workforce participation rate in the suburb of Dickson?

-The workforce participation rate in the suburb of Dickson is 78.2%, which represents the proportion of working-age residents who are either employed or actively seeking work.
+The workforce participation rate in the suburb of Dickson is 74.2%, which represents the proportion of working-age residents who are either employed or actively seeking work.
 This high participation rate indicates strong workforce engagement and economic vitality.
-The local rate leading the Australian Capital Territory average of 69.6%, indicating stronger workforce attachment in the local area.
+The local rate leading the Australian Capital Territory average of 72.5%, showing similar workforce dynamics to the broader region.

 Which industries are over-represented in the suburb of Dickson's employment market?